haochehsu/Dissertation-LaTeX-Template/README.md

 ---

 The UCI dissertation template on overleaf can be accessed [here](https://www.overleaf.com/latex/templates/university-of-california-irvine-thesis/bzsqmxszcpny).
 The compiled UCI template PDF can be viewed [here](https://www.haochehsu.com/other/uci_thesis_template.pdf).
+The major/degree database is [here](https://www.reg.uci.edu/mdsd/).
+The submission deadline is [here](https://etd.lib.uci.edu/).